 - Our stocks of graphite and carbon are one of the most extensive in the UK.

 - Graphite & Carbon Rods from 3mm Diameter to 700mm

 - Graphite & Carbon Blocks from 50mm x 50mm – 400 x 400 mm nominal Cross Section

-- Olmec have developed over the past ten years close ties with Cova Graphite in Europe.
+- Olmec have developed close ties over the past ten years with a company called Cova Graphite in Europe.

 - Cova Graphite produce an exceptional range of grades of graphite & carbon.